pixelastic/api.pixelastic.com/README.md

 # api.pixelastic.com

 This repo holds the endpoints hosted on `api.pixelastic.com`.
-I expect to be the main user of this API, but still plan on documenting it.
+I expect to be the main user of this API, but that won't prevent me from documenting it.

 ## /screenshots